 Volunteering for Doctors in Romania

-Many of these patients needing care are young children from deprived backgrounds.
+Many of the patients you will treat will be from deprived backgrounds.
 You can provide a fresh perspective on healthcare treatment by sharing your technical knowledge with local staff.

 Here you will find answers to the following questions: